by Texas Homesteader ~

 Not only was it free but it looks beautiful, the bees love it and fresh herbs are right outside my back door.

 I love our new peaceful outdoor living space.
-It’s beautiful and the bees love it.
-And planting water troughs provides us food too, what’s not to love?
+It’s beautiful and the bees love it too.
+And beautifully-planting water troughs provides us food too, what’s not to love?

 My Favorite Garden Hacks